 - Rubber roofing.
 Rubber roofing is the most hail damage-resistant roofing on the market today.

 - Modified asphalt shingles.
 These shingles contain a rubber-like compound that makes them more resistant to hail damage than traditional asphalt shingles.

 - Thick, steel roof panels.
 Steel roof panels are hail damage-resistant, especially when they are made of heavy-duty thick steel.

-However, most roof materials on the market today are given an impact resistance rating.
+However, most roof materials on the Colorado Springs market today are given an impact resistance rating.
 This rating designates how susceptible the material is to damage upon impact with a heavy object, such as hail.
 Roofs with class-4 impact-resistance ratings are much less prone to hail damage development than roofs with lower impact-resistance ratings.
 Impact-resistance ratings are provided after steel balls of various sizes designed to mimic large hailstones are dropped onto the roof materials from a variety of heights and at a variety of speeds.
 A roof material is given a class 4 impact-resistance rating if it develops no damage after a two-inch steel ball is dropped onto it from 20 feet in the air.
-If you just purchased a home in Colorado, then realize that the hail storms in the state can damage a roof that is not designed with maximum hail impact-resistance in mind.
-Contact the roof experts at Empire Roofing and Restoration to schedule a roof inspection, repair, or replacement today.
+If you just purchased a home in Colorado Springs, then realize that the hail storms in the state can damage a roof that is not designed with maximum hail impact-resistance in mind.
+Contact the roofing experts at Empire Roofing and Restoration to schedule a roof inspection, repair, or replacement today.